Jason-R-Turner/food-nutrient-clustering-project/README.md

 --------------------

 ## Project Summary
-a brief description of your project
  - Classification using a clustering model to see if I can classify foods based on their nutrition profiles.
+ - To see if it's possible to classify food based solely on its macronutrients
+ - To see if the major food groups that we classify by other means neatly matches a nutrient profile
+ - To see if any other patterns emerge from amongst the data

 a link to the data source
  - https://www.ars.usda.gov/ARSUserFiles/80400530/apps/2017-2018%20FNDDS%20At%20A%20Glance%20-%20FNDDS%20Nutrient%20Values.xlsx

-a link to my trello board.
  - https://trello.com/b/Fp62Bo21/food-for-thought

-my target variable
+Target variable
  - Food groupings

-what one observation represents
- - An unique individual food item with its nutrition information
+ - An observation represents a unique individual food item with its nutrition information

 --------------------